isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

   using (Fin; zero; suc)
 ```

-## Finites for Vector Lookup

-Functional programming usually eschews arrays, because they are *non-inductive*
-(that is, not built from smaller copies of themselves) data structures.
-Instead,
-we prefer to use linked lists, which are equivalently good, up to some
-definition of equivalence that pays no attention to matters of performance on
-a traditional Von Neumann architecture computer.
-However, that notion of
-equivalence *does* include notions of program correctness and composition of
-reasoning.

-Vectors are a version of linked lists whose type is annotated with the number of
+## Vectors and Finite Bounds

+You are likely familiar with arrays as a data structure for storing a constant
+number of elements.
+Arrays are characterized by random access to their elements,
+and being contiguously laid-out in memory.

+Already this definition should raise some alarm bells.
+Discussion of memory
+placement is something we should be fundamentally disinterested in; it's an
+arbitrary property of the computing machines we happen to have today, but it's
+not of any real importance to what computation *actually is.* Worse, arrays are
+non-inductive, in that we can't easily built a larger one out of a smaller one,
+because the continuous-memory condition means we will probably need to
+reallocate and copy the contents.

+Instead, we turn our attention to a related, but significantly-better-behaved
+notion: the *vector.* Vector are data structures for storing a constant number
+of elements, which, importantly, and unlike arrays, are inductive.
+Their
+inductivity means vectors play nicely in a mathematical setting, and, when kept
-elements in the list.
-Thus, vectors are an excellent stand-in for arrays when
+at a constant size, provide an excellent model for arrays in contemporary
-considered as contiguous blocks of memory which must be allocated somewhere.
-The
+hardware.

-definition of a vector is straightforward---every time you stick an element in,
+The definition of a vector is completely, straightforward---every time you stick
-we increase its length type index:
+an element in, just  increase its length:

 ```agda
 private variable